ishant-rathore/EV-Mobility-Platform/docs/00-overview/README.md

 Energy-aware urban mobility

-The MVP establishes the foundation for these future capabilities without over-engineering the initial system.
+The MVP establishes the foundation for these capabilities without over-engineering the initial system.

 ---